smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 Enable DLSS-RR override (does nothing, you do it manually, nvngx_dlssd.dll) (Ray Reconstruction/test fps/quality difference) Enable DLSS-SR override (does nothing, you do it manually, nvngx_dlss.dll) (DLSS-SR/DLSS/12345679) Override DLSSG multi-frame count (50 series)

-to see what preset you are using type this on/off command in cmd.exe (press ⊞ Win+R cmd) on* reg add "HKLM\SOFTWARE\NVIDIA Corporation\Global\NGXCore" /v "ShowDlssIndicator" /t REG_DWORD /d 1024 /f off* reg add "HKLM\SOFTWARE\NVIDIA Corporation\Global\NGXCore" /v "ShowDlssIndicator" /t REG_DWORD /d 0 /f Override DLSS-RR preset (set to 0x0000000B is "Preset K" its the transformer model preset) Override DLSS-SR presets (set to 0x0000000B is "Preset K" its the transformer model preset) (0x0000000A is "Preset J" an older version)
+Override DLSS-SR presets (set to 0x0000000B is "Preset K" its the transformer model preset) (0x0000000A is "Preset J" an older version)

 "nvngx_dlss.dll" "nvngx_dlssd.dll" "nvngx_dlssg.dll" (can be updated manually from github "NVIDIA/DLSS" and frame gen from "NVIDIAGameWorks/Streamline" or both) you can use dev DLSS dll files from github (CTRL+ALT+] changes preset) (CTRL+ALT+Y on/off autoexposure) real time testing

+to see what preset you are using type this on/off command in cmd.exe (press ⊞ Win+R cmd) on* reg add "HKLM\SOFTWARE\NVIDIA Corporation\Global\NGXCore" /v "ShowDlssIndicator" /t REG_DWORD /d 1024 /f off* reg add "HKLM\SOFTWARE\NVIDIA Corporation\Global\NGXCore" /v "ShowDlssIndicator" /t REG_DWORD /d 0 /f

 in my test DLSS transformers model cost 5 fps lower but looks better at perfromance quality(1080p) to 4k(2160p) and other, can cause weird aa stuff just like any scaler